Top 10 sacrifices people make to pay their housing costs

 The above seven items are all middle-class tradeoffs, but they really don’t get to what many lower-class people sacrifice.
 I want to add three more items to round out the list of 10:

 In affluent areas if you see people at bus stops, they generally aren’t the local residents because affluent people own their own cars.
 Bus stops in affluent areas are transportation hubs for maids and servants who can’t afford cars because they spend their meager pay on food and shelter.

 9. Take on boarders or share the house with other families

-In less affluent areas, it’s common to see converted garages and cars parked in yards, driveways and on the street.
+In less affluent areas, it’s common to see converted garages and cars parked in yards, concrete driveway and on the street.
 For a quality driveway they hire professionals just like the concrete driveways dublin builders to get the project done just at the right price.
 This is a telltale sign of multiple families sharing the same house, and it’s more common in poor communities in California than in other areas.
 When people must spend 50% or more of their earnings on housing, they must take on boarders or double up to make ends meet.